monzo/docs/source/includes/_pots.md

 # Pots

-A Pot is a place to keep some money separate from your main spending account.
+A pot is a place to keep some money separate from the main spending account.

 ## List pots

-Returns a list of pots owned by the currently authorised user.

 ```shell
 $ http "https://api.monzo.com/pots" \